CPA: Character Generation

 - Create your character's Lineage, also known as race, species or heritage, if allowed by the GM.
 This does not usually have any mechanical effect and is usually for roleplay purposes only.

-- Races with special powers must earn those special powers by spending talents in step 4, Spend Points.
+- Races with special powers must earn those special powers by spending talents in step 6.
 For example:

 - If you want to be an aquatic, flying, or digging creature, get GM approval and take the "Water/Air/Earth Affinity" talents respectively.